Trump global media chief faces GOP backlash over firings

 Michael Doran, a former National Security Council and State Department official during President George W. Bush’s administration, called Fernandez’s ouster “asinine” and said that without him “Pack will be as effective as a drugged bug in a bottle.”

-David Reaboi, a noted conservative national security analyst who used to work at Pack’s former employer, California’s Claremont Institute, was even more critical, calling Fernandez’s removal “shameful.”
+David Reaboi, a noted conservative national security analyst, was even more critical, calling Fernandez’s removal “shameful.”
+“It was unusual for the pro-American side to get represented, and Alberto always made sure it did,” he told The Associated Press.
+“It was a model for recapturing territory from the far left and righting the ship.“

-“Michael Pack gets confirmed by the Senate and, rather than take stock and talk to people who know what’s happening, he fired everybody,” he wrote.
+“Michael Pack gets confirmed by the Senate and, rather than take stock and talk to people who know what’s happening, he fired everybody,” Reaboi wrote.
 “Michael Pack destroyed that because he was too dumb to listen — or too dumb to be able to figure out the difference between friends and enemies.”

 The dismissal of Fly, a former staffer for Sen. Marco Rubio, R-Fla., also attracted criticism, including from Mark Dubowitz, a well-known advocate of the Trump administration’s hawkish policies on Iran.
 “Poor decision to fire (Fernandez) and (Fly) whose whose exemplary leadership of MBN and RFE/RL respectively, made America’s public diplomacy more effective, more persuasive and more consistent with American interests and values,” he wrote.